ewelot/airtools/doc/manual-en.md

 The AIRTOOLS software has been developed in the hope to proove useful.
-Its development relies on your feedback, so please do not hesitate to ask any question at <t_lehmann@freenet.de>.
+Its development relies on your feedback, so please do not hesitate to ask any question at <t.lehmann@mailbox.org>.
 Any suggestion or comment or call for help is welcome.